Day 2: Savoyarde Gastronomy

 For a really good bottle of wine, try ChaChaCha, a wonderful, friendly wine merchants, which runs wine tasting sessions every night.
 There’s usually a theme — recent sessions have included the deluxe ‘Cremant Versus Champagne’, keeping it local with ‘Jura et Savoie’ and for a very special treat ‘Les Grands Crus’.
 They run them from bar in the shop, and are most helpful, enthusiastic and approachable.

 After the Raclette, a shot of Genepi, a digestif liqeur made from Alpine herbs and flowers, helps with all the cheese..
-Don’t stint on the Genepi as the cheap stuff can be awful.!
+Don’t stint on the Genepi as the cheap stuff can be awful!
+It should be fresh and fragrant.
 Try Refuge Payot, which is a wonderful shop, well worth a visit.

 Seven days in Chamonix for non-skiers